chrisnmorrison/openmastery/learn/java/run-java-code.md

 [Visual Studio Code](https://code.visualstudio.com/download) (often called VS Code) is easily one of the biggest IDEs that's not specific to Java.
 You can code in just about any language, with the help of a huge library of Extensions.
 [Baeldung has a great beginner's guide on setting up Java in VS Code](https://www.baeldung.com/java-visual-studio-code).

 [Netbeans](https://netbeans.apache.org/download/index.html) used to be incredibly popular, but is now in the shadow of IntelliJ, Eclipse, and VS Code.
 Nevertheless, it's still a powerful IDE, and one that senior Java developers (10-15+ years) are very familiar with.
+It has great integration with Java Enterprise Edition (EE), so if you are building a Java EE app, Netbeans is often recommended.

 Which IDE do you choose?
 Which is best?
 Everyone will give you different opinions, so it's not something we like to bicker on.
 Just choose one, and start learning to code.
 That's the important part.
 These are the general views we've seen on these IDEs.
 - Use IntelliJ if you are **primarily learning Java, and want to fully explore Java**